CarterParker/Server-announcement-script/README.md

 # How to install?

 ```
-Grab the announce folder and drag it into your resource folder for your fiveM server and then go to server.cfx and do ``start announce``
+1. Grab the announce folder and drag it into your resource folder.
+2. Go to Server.cfx and type start announce
+3. Start your server and it should work!
 ```